 In 1923 the Madison Historical Society assumed responsibility for the venerable building, much honored for its one hundred-year history as an institution for the education of Madison youngsters.
 In that year the building was moved for the fifth time, to its present location at the eastern edge of Meetinghouse Lane, facing westerly toward the green.
 The town deeded the building to the Madison Historical Society and leased the land beneath it to the society for a period of 99 years.

 In recent decades, Lee's Academy has served the community in a great many ways.
-Madison's Temple Beth Tikvah and other religious groups in need of a home have held worship services and religious education classes here, and the Boy Scouts, Girl Scouts, and other clubs and community organizations used it for meetings.
+Madison's Temple Beth Tikvah and other religious groups in need of a home have held worship services and religious education classes here.
+The Boy Scouts, Girl Scouts, and other clubs and community organizations have used it for meetings.
 During World War II, the Red Cross had office space here, and for some time Lee's Academy served as the headquarters of the Madison Public Health Nursing Association and later as the offices of the Connecticut Society for the Prevention of Blindness.

-Today Lee's Academy houses the administrative offices and library of the Madison Historical Society on its upper level, and its lower-level exhibition space is used primarily for special exhibitions.
-From mid-June through late August, its annual summer exhibition is open on Saturdays only from 11:00 a.m. to 4:00 p.m.
+Today Lee's Academy houses the administrative offices and library of the Madison Historical Society on its upper level, and its lower-level exhibition hall is used primarily for special exhibitions.
+From mid-June through late August, the MHS's annual summer exhibition is open on Saturdays only from 11:00 a.m. to 4:00 p.m.
 Please see our Calendar for these listings.